 Channel Islands Travel Light CX Series Coffin Bag

 “Lightweight and Excellent Choice for 90% of Trips”

 I think this is a great all-around light bag that’s perfect for most trips.
 It features 10mm of padding throughout the bag and additional padding in the nose and tail.
 The nose especially is where a lot of boards get thrashed during travel so it’s nice to have all the help you can get.

 I really like how this bag is super light and slim in shape.
 This reduced light-weight profile makes the CX series of bags easy to travel with and pays off when your bag is getting weighed and measured at the airport.
-Other nice features are the corrosion-proof zippers and compatibility with the CI Carry On Bag (pictured below) that connects via straps and enables you to easily put the bag on wheels.
+Other nice features are the corrosion-proof zippers and compatibility with the CI Carry On Bag (pictured below) that connects via straps and enable you to easily put the bag on wheels.
 A few of our team riders have used the CX2 as a sleeping bag so that’s worth to consider as well.

 For the quick trip, Channel Islands now offer the lighter CX1 that fits 1-2 boards and if you’re stoked on the CX2 and want to bring a larger quiver, I’d recommend checking out the CX3.
 The CX3 is a 3-4 board travel bag option that’s the bigger, thicker brother of the CX2.
 We really like that CI bumped up the padding on the rails, which now are cushioned by an ample 20mm of foam.
 The CX3 also has a pair of wide internal straps to hold your boards securely against each other.
 Other than that it’s pretty much identical in features to the CX2.

 You really can’t go wrong with these bags and they’re a great practical choice that covers most travel needs, whether it be a week down in Baja or a month in Bali.